lodygens/blockchain-java/README.md

 The Web3j library permits to interact with blockchain from java program.

 The library is available from their web site: [Web3j](https://web3j.io).
-Don't forget to install command line tools.
-Please see [Web3j command line tools](https://docs.web3j.io/command_line.html).
+Don't forget to install the [Web3j command line tools](https://docs.web3j.io/command_line.html).

 # Usage